Antihypertensive: History

+In 1883, Ringer discovered the involvement of calcium for cellular activity on isolated heart.
+Later in 1901, Stiles reported the same activity in muscle contraction.
+In the early 1940s, Kamada (from Japan) and Heilbrunn (from the United States) noted how calcium was involved with muscle contractions.
+In 1964, calcium channel blockers were discovered in Godfraind's laboratory through the screening of coronary dilators, which showed how calcium was blocked from entering artery cells, resulting in vasorelaxation.

 Research

 Blood pressure vaccines

 Vaccinations are being trialed and may become a treatment option for high blood pressure in the future.
 CYT006-AngQb was only moderately successful in studies, but similar vaccines are being investigated.